cirruslabs-io/suits/labmodule.md

 ![Logo1](./images/mobile/lab-module/Lab4.jpg)

-5. User is interested in a particular Lab Health Package and Click on Book Now ,App will navigate into Adress Selection page where user can add or choose the interested Adress.
+5. User is interested in a particular Lab Health Package and Click on Book Now ,App will navigate into Address Selection page where user can add or choose the interested Address.

 6. Once Click on Continue App Will redirect to the select Date and Time page ,where user can select interested date and time .